Yesterday, the editors at Stanford Law Review Online and Yale Law Journal Online published an important joint collection

 Prior to attending law school, Professor Lee earned a Master's degree in Public Policy from Harvard Kennedy School, where she received the Dean Albert Carnesale Fellowship and was co-managing editor of the Asian American Policy Review.
 Before pursuing her graduate studies, she joined Teach for America as a corps member and taught at an under-resourced middle school in Oakland, California.
 She obtained her Bachelor of Arts degree in Public Policy Studies from the University of Chicago.
 At Chicago, she was awarded a University Prize for her senior thesis, which was selected as the best undergraduate paper written in the area of women's studies, feminist criticism, or gender studies and subsequently published in a law journal.

-Courses Include: Contracts, Employment Law, and Employment Discrimination.
+Courses Include: Contracts, Employment Law, Employment Discrimination, and Business Associations.